-VOXX INTERNATIONAL CORPORATION THIS PROXY IS SOLICTED BY THE BOARD OF DIRECTORS For All Withhold All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Vote on Directors ^{1.} ELECTION OF DIRECTORS.
-To elect our board of eight directors 0 0 0
+THIS PROXY IS SOLICTED BY THE BOARD OF DIRECTORS All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.

+Vote on Directors

+1. ELECTION OF DIRECTORS.
+To elect our board of seven directors 0 o 0

 Nominees:

 Class A Shareholders vote:

 01) Paul C. Kreuch, Jr.

 02) Peter A. Lesser

 03) Denise Gibson

 04) John J. Shalam

 05) Patrick M. Lavelle

 06) Charles M. Stoehr

-07) Ari M. Shalam

-08) Fred S. Klipsch

-гu E BOADD OF DIDECTODS DECOMMENDS VOU VOTE FOD THE FOLLOWING DDODOSALS.
-Ear Against Abstain

-THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOWING PROPOSALS: 2.
-To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 29, 2016; 0 0 0
+Against THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOWING PROPOSALS: Abstain 2.
+To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2017;